Keyboard shortcuts

 When rendered, Nyl will:

-2. Check out the main branch
+2. Use the main revision

 3. Navigate to the apps/ directory